1966 Syrian coup d'état: Intra-Ba'athist split

-The split

-The ousting of Aflaq, Bitar, and the National Command is the deepest schism in the Ba'ath movement's history.
-While there had been many schisms and splits in the Ba'ath Party, Aflaq and Bitar always emerged as the victors, and remained party leaders, but the 1966 coup brought a new generation of leaders to power who had different aims to their predecessors.
+The ousting of Aflaq, Bitar, and the National Command became the deepest schism in the Ba'ath movement's history.
+While there had been many schisms and splits in the Ba'ath Party, Aflaq and Bitar always emerged as the victors, and remained party leaders; however, the 1966 coup brought a new generation of leaders to power who had different aims than their predecessors.
 While Aflaq and Bitar still had supporters in Syria and in non-Syrian Regional Branches, they were hampered by the lack of financial means – the Syrian Regional Branch had funded them since 1963.
-Jadid and his supporters now had the Syrian state at their disposal, and were theoretically able to establish new party organisations or coerce pro-Aflaq opinion, this failed to work since most of the regional branches changed their allegiance to Baghdad.
+Jadid and his supporters now had the Syrian state at their disposal, and while theoretically able to establish new party organisations or coerce pro-Aflaq opinion, this failed to work since most of the regional branches changed their allegiance to Baghdad.
 Later in 1966, the first post-Aflaqite National Congress, officially designated the 9th, was held, and a new National Command was elected.
 Another change was to the ideological orientation of the Syrian Regional Branch and the new National Command; while the Aflaqites believed in an all-Arab Ba'ath Party and the unification of the Arab world, the Syria's new leaders saw this as impractical.
 Following the coup, the National Command became subservient in all but name to the Syrian Regional Command, and ceased to have an effective role in Arab or Syrian politics.

 Following the exile of the National Command, some of its members, including Hafiz, convened the 9th Ba'ath National Congress (to differentiate it from the Syrian "9th National Congress") and elected a new National Command, with Aflaq, who did not attend the congress, as the National Command's Secretary General.
 For those like Bitar and Razzaz, the exile from Syria was too hard, and they left the party.
 Aflaq moved to Brazil, remaining there till 1968.